• Skip to primary navigation

 If you don't have access to masa harina, this works equally well with corn flour, such as Bob's Red Mill brand (not to be confused with cornstarch).

-The coconut cream is a must; it provides a cool, mild contrast and richness to the deep chocolate drink, so do be sure to chill your coconut cream for at least 2 hours (or full-fat coconut milk such as Thai Kitchen brand) for at least 12 hours before making.
+The coconut whipped cream is a must; it provides a cool, mild contrast and richness to the deep chocolate drink, so do be sure to chill your coconut cream (or full-fat coconut milk such as Thai Kitchen brand) for at least 12 hours before making.

 Extra champurrado can be chilled for up to several days and reheated with a little extra almond milk if needed to thin the drink.